Nexis-Network/homepage/content/docs/reference/glossary.md

 ### Compute

 A service that provides virtualized computing resources (CPU, memory, and storage) for running applications.
-A Exzo Network compute instance (also referred to as a [compute endpoint](#compute-endpoint)) runs Postgres.
-The amount of compute resources available to a Exzo Network project is defined by tier.
-Exzo Network supports free  and paid tiers.
+A Nexis Network compute instance (also referred to as a [compute endpoint](#compute-endpoint)) runs Postgres.
+The amount of compute resources available to a Nexis Network project is defined by tier.
+Nexis Network supports free  and paid tiers.

 ### Compute endpoint

-A Exzo Network compute instance.
-Exzo Network creates a single read-write compute endpoint for the project's primary branch.
-Exzo Network supports both read-write and read-only compute endpoints.
+A Nexis Network compute instance.
+Nexis Network creates a single read-write compute endpoint for the project's primary branch.
+Nexis Network supports both read-write and read-only compute endpoints.
 Read-only compute endpoints are also referred to as [Read replicas](/docs/introduction/read-replicas).
 A branch can have a single read-write compute endpoint but supports multiple read-only compute endpoints.
 You can choose whether or not to create a compute endpoint when creating child branches.
-The compute endpoint hostname is required to connect to a Exzo Network database from a client or application.
-A compute endpoint hostname can be found in the **Connection Details** widget on the Exzo Network **Dashboard** or by selecting the branch on the **Branches** page in the Exzo Network Console.
+The compute endpoint hostname is required to connect to a Nexis Network database from a client or application.
+A compute endpoint hostname can be found in the **Connection Details** widget on the Nexis Network **Dashboard** or by selecting the branch on the **Branches** page in the Nexis Network Console.
 A compute endpoint hostname starts with an `ep-` prefix, as in this example: `ep-cool-darkness-123456.us-east-2.aws.neon.tech`.
-A compute endpoint hostname includes an `endpoint_id` (`ep-cool-darkness-123456`), a region slug (`us-east-2`), the cloud platform (`aws`), and Exzo Network domain (`neon.tech`).
-For information about connecting to Exzo Network, see [Connect from any application](/docs/connect/connect-from-any-app).
+A compute endpoint hostname includes an `endpoint_id` (`ep-cool-darkness-123456`), a region slug (`us-east-2`), the cloud platform (`aws`), and Nexis Network domain (`neon.tech`).
+For information about connecting to Nexis Network, see [Connect from any application](/docs/connect/connect-from-any-app).
 For more information about compute endpoints, see [Manage computes](/docs/manage/endpoints/).

 ### Connection pooling

 A method of creating a pool of connections and caching those connections for reuse.
-Exzo Network supports `PgBouncer` in `transaction mode` for connection pooling.
+Nexis Network supports `PgBouncer` in `transaction mode` for connection pooling.
 For more information, see [Connection pooling](/docs/connect/connection-pooling).

 ### Connection string

-A string containing details for connecting to a Exzo Network database.
+A string containing details for connecting to a Nexis Network database.
 The details include a user name (role), compute endpoint hostname, and database name; for example:

 <CodeBlock shouldWrap>